-Globalization is a real challenge to and a test to the capacity of IGOs and iNGOs in the promotion of global human rights (Held, 2002; Milanovic, 2003; UN, 2005; World Bank 2006).
-Globalization processes tend to polarize the socio-economic lives of people and consequently affect their economic, social and cultural rights.
-This has been validated by the Report of the World Commission on the Social Dimension of Globalization (WCSDG 2004).

-There are two contesting views on globalization: One hails globalization as a benign and automatic force that fosters better economic benefits for all, including the poorest group; the other contrary view is espoused by the political extremes of the Left and Right.
-For the Left, unbridled capitalism leads to the exploitation of the weak and to socio-ecological degradation; for the Right, the malignant forces of globalization engender xenophobia and the demise of local people's jobs, culture, language and hence identity (Milanovic 2003, Lai 2005a).
+The dynamism of glocalization is a real challenge for, yet testing the limits of, nation states and international governmental organizations (IGOs, like United Nations and the World Bank), vis-à-vis, international non-governmental organizations (iNGOs) in different regimes of human rights (Held, 1998, 1999; Hick & McNutt 2000; Milanovic 2003; UN 2005; World Bank 2006).
+As validated by the Report of the World Commission on the Social Dimension of Globalization (WCSDG 2004) and the Capital in the Twenty-First Century (Piketty 2014): the glocalization processes have been polarizing socio-economic differences of people and consequently affect their basic economic, social and cultural rights.
+More welcome, please E-mail: oklai@kwansei.ac.jp specific, there are two contesting views on globalization: one hails globalization as a benign and automatic force that fosters better economic benefits for all, including the poorest group; the other contrary view is espoused by the political extremes of the Left and Right.
+For the Left, unbridled capitalism leads to the exploitation of the weak and to socio-ecological degradation; for the Right, the malignant forces of globalization engender xenophobia and the demise of local people's jobs, culture, language and hence identity (Milanovic 2003, Lai 2005).